Table of Contents

 The terms near and far infrared refer to the wavelength of the infrared light generate by the sauna, sun, or other device.
 Near IR is closer to red light with a shorter wavelength and is absorbed by the outer inch or so of our bodies.
 Near IR is best for skin renewal, wound healing, and -via the eyes – hormone regulation; red/infrared light therapy is a fabulous way to get near IR light.
 Far IR light is even farther away from visible light with a longer wavelength (than near IR) and penetrates deeper into our bodies.
 A far Infrared Sauna is best for pain relief, detoxification, and other whole body internal issues.

-La Plata, Maryland Area Residents
+Sessions for La Plata, Maryland Area Residents

 Infrared Sauna sessions can be great year round, but are most popular when the weather is cold.
 A morning sauna session helps you start your day with warmth and energy.
 A sauna session mid-day prepares you mentally for the afternoon and offsets the sitting that your morning might have required.
 An evening sauna session removes the stress from the day and prepares you for a restful night of sleep.
 Come to Zen and Vitality for regular sessions or, if you think daily is best for your lifestyle and needs, use my affiliate link below to get your own Clearlight Infrared Sauna!